-Georgianna Bishop is the President of the Public Sector Consortium which is a non-profit organization dedicated to assisting leaders create and sustain high performance public sector organizations.
-A primary focus of the work is to “reinvent the practice of public leadership for the public good.”
-The goal is to provide access to high quality, relevant, management and leadership learning opportunities.
+Georgianna Bishop is the President of the Public Sector Consortium which is a non-profit organization dedicated to assisting leaders create and sustain high-performance public-sector organizations.
+A primary focus of the work is the reinvention of the practice of leadership for the public good.
+The goal is to provide access to leaders at all levels of public service to the highest quality management and leadership learning available.
 The work of the Consortium includes formal learning programs that are rooted in the practices of Organizational Learning, Facilitative Leadership and Sustainable Leadership practices.
-The Consortium also includes an ongoing Community of Practice which meets monthly as well as consulting/coaching support.
+The Consortium also includes an ongoing Community of Practice which meets monthly and consulting/coaching support.
 Click here to read Georgie’s full bio.

 Kirke Harper is a retired Federal executive who worked directly for more than 20 political appointees over a thirty-year career.
 He held senior level positions in the Federal government in executive and management development, strategic planning, organizational analysis, human resources management, and organizational transformation.
 He was also chairman of the Public Employees Roundtable Advisory Board at the Partnership for Public Service, which sponsors Public Service Recognition Week, an annual national celebration of public service in America.
 Click here to read Kirke’s full bio.